WMR-team/pytorch-CycleGAN-and-pix2pix/README.md

 Note: try to use 6 gpus first, if it is not feasible, try to use 4 gpus by using  `--gpus_ids 0,1,2,3`

+The batch size can be modified according to the device capability by using `--batch_size [appropriate number]`

 To see more intermediate results, check out `./checkpoints/semantic_cyclegan/web/index.html`.